 Once the budget has been outlined, it needs to be approved by the relevant manager or department head.
 Top level business budgets are usually approved by the CFO/CEO and then go to the board of directors for final review and approval.

 Budget implementation is an ongoing process which takes place throughout the budgeting period.
-While the general guidelines for budget implementation are often outlined in the budget, many of the specific operational details are put into place
+While the general guidelines for budget implementation are often outlined in the budget, many of the specific operational details are put into place on an ad hoc basis.

 Budget monitoring and controlling